serwy/shellctx/README.md

     $ ctx entry _note system A depends on system B _note_002=system A depends on system B

+`now` - prints out the iso8601 time, filesystem safe.
+This is useful for quickly appending a suffix to a file

+    $ ctx now
+    2020-01-01T193048.465660

+    $ cp myfile.txt ~/backup/myfile.txt_`ctx now`

 ## Environment Variables

 ### `CTX_NAME`